 GARLICKY MUSHROOM QUINOA

+I have a crush on a girl.
+It’s true!
+She doesn’t know this yet, but she will if she reads this post.
+As you know, Dear Reader, Lord Byron’s Kitchen did not start with the intention of becoming such a large collection of recipes.
 When I started this blog, it was with the sole purpose of posting recipes that were inspired by the comfort food I had grown up with.
 But, there was one catch – that comfort food had to be made into a vegetarian version without sacrificing texture or taste.

 FOOD BLOGGERS ARE A RARE BREED

 Once I began to learn the ropes – and there were so many! – one of the first things I did was to join a few Facebook groups that were full of other food bloggers.
-Initially, my goal was to increase my readership and to hopefully have some of those other food bloggers share some of my recipes to their social media outlets.
+Initially, my goal was to increase my readership and hopefully have some of those other food bloggers share some of my recipes with their social media outlets.

 I cannot tell you how many times I have run into issues with the technical side of blogging, only to have one of my fellow food bloggers walk me through the steps to correct the issue – saving me $$ in the long run!
-(Kylee at Kylee Cooks has become one of my blogging heroes!)
+(Kylee at Kylee Cooks has become one of my blogging tech heroes!)

 MY GIRL CRUSH

 One blogger, particularly, stood out for me.
 She prepares meals and dishes which I would gladly serve to my friends and family.
 She’s so real and authentic; she’s down to earth and non-pretentious about her food.
+Her food is all about feeling comfortable in the kitchen and eating homemade foods which won’t break the bank.
+Her name is Amanda, and her blog is affectionately called The Chunky Chef.

 This dish was actually inspired by Amanda’s Garlic and Mushroom Quinoa.
 I was perusing her blog, as I normally do, and came upon this particular dish.
+I had to prepare it and once I did, I knew I had to share it with my readers as well.

 BRING ON THE MUSHROOMS!